HaroldMitts/wininstall/TechnicianPC-lab.md

 # Technician Computer and Build Lab

-> Building and maintaining a test lab will enable you to more rapidly build and deploy Windows without risk or burden to your production environment. <br>
+> Building and maintaining a test lab will enable you to more rapidly build and deploy Windows without risk or burden to your production environment. <br><br>
 > The technician PC and lab should consist of the following;

 ## Technician PC